AnyChart/docs.anychart.com/Maps/Drill_Down_Maps/AJAX_Tutorial.md

 ## Adjust settings

-The sample demonstrated in this article uses AJAX request to load maps.
+The sample demonstrated in this article uses the Data Adapter request to load maps.
 If you prefer to reference the maps directly, check out the [Basic Tutorial](Basic_Tutorial) article.
 For other drill down methods look into the [Methods](Methods) article.